Senior Dog Loose Stool: Food vs Digestion (+ When to Worry)

 Why Older Dogs Get Soft Stool on the Same Diet

-Your dog's pancreas and small intestine produce fewer digestive enzymes with age.
+Your dog's enzyme production naturally declines with age.
 Food doesn't break down as completely.
-Partially digested material reaches the colon, pulls in water, and ferments.
+Partially digested food reaches the colon.
+There it pulls in water and starts to ferment.
 The result: softer, bulkier, sometimes gassier stool on the exact same diet that worked fine last year.

 What to Do When Your Senior Dog Has Loose Stool